ae86zhizhi/aibrix/docs/source/testing/kv-event-sync-e2e.rst

 End-to-End Testing Guide for KV Event Synchronization
 ======================================================

-This guide provides comprehensive instructions for running and debugging E2E tests for the KV cache event synchronization system.

 Overview
 --------

-The E2E tests validate the complete KV event synchronization flow in a real Kubernetes environment, including:

-- vLLM pods with ZMQ event publishing
-- Event flow from vLLM → ZMQ → Sync Indexer → Router
-- Multi-pod and multi-model scenarios
-- Pod lifecycle events
-- Large-scale deployments
+This guide provides comprehensive instructions for running and debugging E2E tests for the KV cache event synchronization system in AIBrix.
+The tests validate the complete event flow from vLLM to gateway routing decisions.

 Prerequisites
 -------------